Computer-Aided-Validation-Laboratory/datapipe/README.md

 For the path and regions of interest issue it is possible to rebuild the MatchID input file using the MatchID GUI.

 ### Data Simulator
 The data simulation tool [here](https://github.com/Applied-Materials-Technology/data-simulator) uses the data in the "matchid2d" folder to generate a simulated data stream.
 The four images are places into a ring buffer and continuously output to the target directory.
 The same ring buffer is used to replicate rows of the \*.csv file as a single file or as one file per frame.
+You will need to install the data simulator into a suitable python virtual environment.

 ### Robocopy
 The data coming from the cameras will need to be saved directly to the SSD on the local data capture computer to avoid transfer bottlenecks.
 This means that we will need to sync the data to a common drive (in this case the Applied Materials Technology space on the Powerscale) so the data is visible to all computers in the data pipeline.
 This will be done with the windows `robocopy` tool using the `/MON:` flag to 'monitor' and update at a given interval.